 - Construct Additional Pylons: Simplified.
 On each map you are limited to a number of pre-placed bases, which can only produce the weakest infantry unit, but can be expanded into one of two or three types: Village, City and Fortress.
 Each of the types has a different selection of buildings and units available.
 Getting money is achieved simply by putting down the Farm or Mine buildings, which then produce cash automatically (though they can only be built on a specific type of terrain, and give more income when placed on especially fertile spots, so terrain in the game is sort-of the equivalent of limited map resources).

 - Damage Is Fire: Damaged buildings start burning.
 The fire gets increasingly bigger as the building approaches destruction.

 - Gadgeteer Genius: The campaign storyline involves an Arabian inventor, who must be saved by the Russes and later supplies them with bomb-equipped zeppelins.

-- Hong Kong Dub: The Polish translation of the game, especially painfully visible in the intro, where everyone move their lips even when quiet, as if they were all chewing gum.
+- Hong Kong Dub: The Polish translation of the game, especially painfully visible in the intro, where everyone moves their lips even when quiet, as if they were all chewing gum.